 Earth Source Heat: Creating carbon neutral, deep geothermal heating systems

-Earth Source Heat is Cornell University’s version of an enhanced geothermal system that would use the Earth's internal heat to warm the Ithaca campus without the use of fossil fuels.
-The project is a research collaboration across several academic departments along with campus facilities staff, and is a major component of the university's goal of achieving carbon neutrality by 2035.
+Earth Source Heat (ESH) is Cornell's version of a deep geothermal system that would use the Earth's internal heat to warm the Ithaca campus without the use of fossil fuels.
+The project is a research collaboration across several academic departments along with campus facilities staff, and it is a major component of the university's goal of achieving carbon neutrality by 2035.
 If viable, ESH could also become a scalable solution for renewable heating in New York and in cold-climate regions across the globe.

 Cornell scientists are committed to studying and addressing these issues in a thorough and transparent manner, developing best practices that will minimize risk and provide guidance for others who might implement this technology.

 The next phase in this exciting project is to drill an exploratory borehole, called the Cornell University Borehole Observatory (CUBO), which will allow scientists to further explore deep surface rock conditions and heat output.

 Find additional updates on Cornell's Deep Geothermal Heat Research website.

 Monitoring proceeding as planned, results within expected range

 Proceeding as planned